zack-bitcoin/amoveo/docs/white_paper.md

 [Amoveo mission statement](mission_statement.md)

-## blockchain consensus protocol
+## Blockchain Consensus Protocol
 Amoveo uses Nakamoto consensus, just like Bitcoin.
 In this system, some people act as miners.
 They receive a reward for producing blocks.
 Producing a block involves doing an expensive calculation called proof-of-work.
 The difficulty of this proof-of-work resets every 2000 blocks so that the rate of block production stays about 10 minutes per block.

-## accounts
+## Accounts
 Accounts are data structures recorded in the blockchain consensus state.
 Each account has a positive balance of Veo that it can spend to other accounts.
 Anyone with sufficient Veo to pay the fee, can create new accounts.
 Spending from an account requires a signature from the private key that the owner of the account knows.
 To give someone Veo, you need to know their public key.

 You use accounts by making transactions.
 [Read more about the Amoveo transaction types here](design/transaction_types.md).
 Accounts are stored in one of the consensus state merkle trees.
 [Read more about the trees used in Amoveo here](design/trees.md).

-## oracles
+## Oracles
-Anyone can ask the oracle any question, if they are willing to pay the cost.
+Anyone can ask the oracle any question if they are willing to pay the cost.
 The oracle can settle in 3 states: True, False, Bad Question.
 Unlike some competitors, Amoveo does not have a subcurrency to power the oracle.
 Because this subcurrency doesn't exist, the users of the oracle don't have to pay rent to the owners.
-This means Amoveo's oracle will be more affordable than competitors whose oracles depend on subcurrencies, like Augur or Bitcoin Hivemind.
+This means Amoveo's oracle will be more affordable than competitors whose oracles depend on subcurrencies such as Augur or Bitcoin Hivemind.
 The Amoveo oracle does not usually have much collateral at stake, so the cost of launching an oracle is small.
 To launch an oracle, you pay just enough to provide initial liquidity to get a market going.
 Amoveo's oracle has the ability to escalate its defense in response to an attack.
 Oracles that cannot escalate are prohibitively expensive, or they aren't secure.
 It is this ability to escalate that allows Amoveo to keep the collateral for each oracle so low most of the time.
 [Read more about oracles here](design/oracle.md)

-## governance
+## Governance
 Using the oracle, the parameters that define the system can be modified.
 The mechanism is built with the goal that the oracle will choose parameters that make the value of Veo increase.
 [read more about governance here](design/governance.md)

-## channels
+## Channels
 Publishing a transaction to a blockchain is time consuming.
 You need to wait for the transaction to be included in a block, and then depending on how much money is moved, you need to wait for more confirmations.
 Waiting for confirmations means that you wait for enough blocks to be added to the blockchain for enough security.
 Trying to avoid this time-consuming process as much as possible is why we use channels.

-Channels are 2 party relationships recorded on the blockchain.
+Channels are two party relationships recorded on the blockchain.
 Each channel has a finite amount of money it controls, just like an account.
-Once 2 people have a channel together, they can instantly move the money inside the channel back and forth.
+Once two people have a channel together, they can instantly move the money inside the channel back and forth.
 This is much faster than publishing a transaction to the blockchain and waiting for confirmations.
 When the channel is closed, the money goes back to the accounts that created it according to the final distribution of money in the channel.
 [read more about channels here](design/channels.md)

-## smart contracts inside channels
+## Smart Contracts Inside Channels
 Amoveo smart contracts are built on top of the Amoveo channel system.
 Amoveo channels allow for bets, which are Turing complete contracts written as a part of the channel.
-In the case of a disagreement, the blockchain can look at the channel and its bets and know how to distribute the money from the channel to the participants.
+In the case of a disagreement, the blockchain can look at the channel and its bets in order to know how to distribute the money from the channel to the participants.
 [Common misconceptions about smart contracts inside of channels](design/programmable_state_channels.md) [Read more about Amoveo smart contracts.](design/smart_contracts.md)

-## derivatives, not subcurrencies
+## Derivatives, not Subcurrencies
 Since there is no on-chain state, it would be impossible to put subcurrencies onto Amoveo.
 Subcurrencies are contrary to Amoveo's scaling strategy.
-So, it is also impossible to do ICOs on Amoveo, but Amoveo does support other forms of fundraising.
+It is also impossible to do ICOs on Amoveo, but Amoveo does support other forms of fundraising.
 Amoveo has something much better than subcurrencies, it has derivatives.
-With derivatives you can build an asset that stays the same value as a Euro, it is a synthetic asset.
+With derivatives, you can build an asset that stays the same value as a Euro.
+It is a synthetic asset.
-You can spend these synthetic-Euros to your friends, and treat them like Euros.
+You can send these synthetic-Euros to your friends, and treat them like Euros.
 You could participate in a market that is priced in synthetic-Euros.
 [Read more about subcurrencies and why they are incompatible with channels here.](design/why_not_channels_with_multiple_currencies.md)

-## Chalang Smart contract VM
+## Chalang Smart Contract VM
 * [official chalang github repository](https://github.com/zack-bitcoin/chalang)
-* used for the smart contracts in the channels.
+* Used for the smart contracts in the channels.
-* chalang has 2 stacks for storing values during computation.
-So you can write highly optimized forth-style code.
+* Chalang has two stacks for storing values during computation, so you can write highly optimized forth-style code.
-* chalang has variables for storing values.
-So you can write easier to read javascript-style code.
+* Chalang has variables for storing values, so you can write easier to read javascript-style code.
-* chalang functions are tail call optimized, so you don't have to worry about call stack overflow when you do lots of recursion.
+* Chalang functions are tail call optimized, so you don't have to worry about call stack overflow when you do lots of recursion.
 * Chalang forth-like compiler is the compiler that was used to write the smart contracts currently in use on the testnet.

-## lightning network - smart contracts with more than 2 participants
+## Lightning Network - Smart Contracts with more than 2 Participants
 Amoveo uses the hub and spoke model.
 Each user finds a hub to make a channel with.
 The user pays the hub a fee to route their payments and bets where they need to go using the lightning network.
 Lightning contracts are made by hash time-locking and similar techniques.
-This connects multiple bets from different channels together, so either they all update, or they all do not update.
-This way users can participate in a smart contract that has more than 2 participants.
+This connects multiple bets from different channels together.
+Either they all update, or they all do not update.
+This way users can participate in a smart contract that has more than two participants.

 If a bet follows a long path, it could be locking up more liquidity than necessary.
 We can recover the excess in a trust-free way, without interrupting the bet.

 For example, let's say Alice and Carol made channels with server Bob.
 Alice and Carol are betting against each other.
 Alice is betting $1 on the Astros, and Carol is betting $1 on the Cowboys.
 They are betting at 50-50 odds.

 Alice has at least $1 locked up in her channel, and so does Carol.
-Bob has at least $1 locked in Alice's channel, to pay her if she wins.
-And Bob also needs $1 locked in Carol's channel, to pay her if she wins.
+Bob has at least $1 locked in Alice's channel to pay her if she wins.
+Bob also needs $1 locked in Carol's channel to pay her if she wins.

 Alice and Carol could make a new channel directly between them, and they could trustlessly move the bet from the long path to the direct path.
 This unlocks Bob's $2, so he can use them for something different.

-## markets
+## Markets
 The killer app of blockchain is a scalable market to trade assets whose price is determined by a trust-free and affordable oracle.
 [State channels are worthless without markets](design/state_channel_without_off_chain_market.md).
 There is no value in being able to make smart contracts if you can't securely determine the market price for those contracts.